reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

     return suggestions;
   }
 ```
-We are using a wild-card query in the form of search input text appended with `*` so that if we type "red" we will get suggestions starting with "red".
+We are using a wildcard query in the form of search input text appended with `*` so that if we type "red" we will get suggestions starting with "red".
 Some screenshots of the search results from the running application can be seen here:

 ![Product Search Application](/assets/img/posts/spring-data-elasticsearch/searchapp.png)

 ## Conclusion
-In this article, we introduced the main operations of Elasticsearch - Indexing Documents, Bulk Indexing, and Search which are provided as REST APIs.
+In this article, we introduced the main operations of Elasticsearch - indexing documents, bulk indexing, and search - which are provided as REST APIs.
 The Query DSL in combination with different analyzers makes the search very powerful.

-Spring Data Elasticsearch provides convenient interfaces to access those operations in an application either by using Spring Data Repositories or ElasticsearchRestTemplate.
+Spring Data Elasticsearch provides convenient interfaces to access those operations in an application either by using Spring Data Repositories or `ElasticsearchRestTemplate`.

 We finally built an application where we saw how the bulk indexing and search capabilities of Elasticsearch can be used in a close to real-life application.